kubevela/kubevela.github.io/docs/case-studies/canary-blue-green.md

 istio   success       4h47m
 ```

-Because the following example runs in the default namespace, the default namespace needs to be labeled with Istio auto-injecting sidecar.
+The default namespace needs to be labeled so that Istio will auto-inject sidecar.

 ```shell
 kubectl label namespace default istio-injection=enabled